morrisa-n/100-days-of-code/to-do-list.md

 * Some kind of little astrology/personality thing
 * A tea timer, with different settings based on different kinds of tea
 * Roman numerals/numbers converter
+* Find out how Python, Apache web server, and SQLite go together, and do stuff with that